Networked Media Open Specifications

 MS-05-02 specifies an identity mapping mechanism available in the base NcObject class.
 This touchpoint mechanism can be used to associate identities from outside contexts with entities inside the control structure of the device.

-The touchpoint mechanism allows for a Receiver monitor to be associated with a specific NMOS IS-04 receiver.
+This allows a Receiver monitor to be associated with a specific NMOS IS-04 receiver.

 Context identity mapping